JuliaPraxis/Naming/guides/preference.md

 &nbsp;
      Click the one that is easiest to see and quickest to read.
-&nbsp;
-     Type "yes&thinsp;↵" for gitter to record your preference.
+     Then type "yes&thinsp;↵" for gitter to record your preference.
 &nbsp;
  &nbsp;